Qwaekactyl/Qwaekactyl/README.md

 # Credits
-This theme is taken from [Creativetim](https://github.com/creativetimofficial).
+This theme is taken from [creativetim](https://github.com/creativetimofficial).

 This project Is managed & made by [Qwaekactyl Inc](https://discord.gg/Qz7qX6mH).
 (For Support Join This Server)

+This project was not possible without [Dashactyl](https://github.com/Votion-Development/Dashactyl)